 - Caps on damages in medical malpractice cases.
 While damages in most personal injury cases are uncapped, Virginia caps the amount of total damages—including economic and noneconomic—that a plaintiff can recover.
 Found in Section 8.01-581.15 of the Code of Virginia, the specific cap depends on the date of malpractice.
 For example, for malpractice that occurred from July 1, 2016, through June 30, 2017, the cap is $2.25 million.
 From July 1, 2017, through June 30, 2018, however, the cap increases to $2.30 million.

 Our Lawyers Can Help You Bring a Medical Malpractice Suit in Richmond

 Initiating a medical malpractice action in a state that doesn’t recognize the discovery rule in all cases (when the clock on the statute of limitations begins ticking from the date of discovery, not the date of harm), that follows pure contributory negligence laws (which prohibit a plaintiff from recovering any damages if he contributed to his injuries in any way), and that caps damages can be tough.
 At the law offices of Emroch & Kilduff, LLP, we know how to navigate the civil system and pursue medical malpractice actions that result in fair settlements for our clients.

-If you are harmed by a doctor or medical professional in Richmond and you have questions about whether you can file a lawsuit, meet with our experienced Richmond medical malpractice lawyers.
+If you are harmed by a doctor or medical professional in Richmond and you have questions about whether you can file a lawsuit, meet with our experienced Richmond Virginia personal injury attorneys.
 Not only is a consultation with our law firm completely free, but we also never charge you unless we recover damages on your behalf.
 We encourage you to reach out to our law firm by sending us an email, chatting with us online, filling out the form on our website, calling us, or walking into our Richmond offices today.